 Mon-Wed & Fri: 10am-5pm

-Our sales team, Sean and Lauren, are based in the Brick by Brick shop on George St in Central Croydon.
+Our sales team, Shaun and Lauren, are based in the Brick by Brick shop on George St in Central Croydon.
 They can work with you to find a new home that suits your circumstances – in the right location, and for the right price.
 Shaun and Lauren have lots of experience with Help to Buy and Shared Ownership, so they can also advise on different ways to buy.
 We also have a mortgage adviser based in the shop who can help you pick a product that meets your needs.

 Help to Buy - London

 First time buyers and home movers are both eligible for a Help to Buy Equity Loan, where the government will lend you up to 40% of the cost of your new build home.
 You put in the minimum 5% cash deposit upfront.

 This means you will have an overall 45% deposit against the purchase price of the new home.
 You won’t pay loan fees on the 40% loan in the first five year.
 From year six, a fee (linked to inflation) starts to be charged.
 This is currently 1.75% of the loan’s value.
 The fee will increase every year after this in line with inflation.
 The annual increase in the fee is calculated using the Retail Price Index (RPI) plus 1%.

 These fees do not go towards paying off the government loan, which must be repaid in full by year 25.
 You can do this purchasing extra shares in the home over this period.